The 6 biggest Amazon FBA mistakes and how sellers can successfully get compensated.

 All returns received by Amazon can be viewed in the “Returns” report (Reports > Fulfilled by Amazon > Returns) in Seller Central.
 If the status in the “Item Condition” column is “Damaged” or “Damaged in Transit,” you are entitled to compensation.

 Now you need to check whether the case reported by Amazon has already been refunded.
-To do this, search for the Amazon order number associated with the identified compensation case in the “Refunds” report (Reports > Fulfilled by Amazon > Refunds) and check if a refund has already been issued.
+To do this, search for the Amazon order number with the identified compensation case in the “Refunds” report (Reports > Fulfilled by Amazon > Refunds) and check if a refund has already been issued.

 If no refund is recorded, you need to submit the data for the identified case to Amazon via Seller Central.
 However, make sure to submit the requests in a timely manner.
 Some of them have an “expiration date” of 90 days.